laminas-api-tools/api-tools-mvc-auth/README.md

 configuration settings.
 The structure of these arrays depends on the type of the controller service that you're attempting to grant or restrict access to.

-For the typical ZF2 based action controller, this array is keyed with `actions`.
+For the typical Laminas based action controller, this array is keyed with `actions`.
 Under this key, each action name for the given controller service is associated with a *permission array*.

-For [zf-rest](https://github.com/zfcampus/zf-rest)-based controllers, a top level key of either `collection` or `entity` is used.
+For [api-tools-rest](https://github.com/laminas-api-tools/api-tools-rest)-based controllers, a top level key of either `collection` or `entity` is used.
 Under each of these keys will be an associated *permission array*.